 What did I always say in 2016?

-The 13 million more Americans on food stamps, 8 million more in poverty, lowest labor participation rate since the 70s, uh lowest uh home ownership rate in 51 years, worse recovery since the 40s, double took on more debt than all 43 presidents before him combined.
+The forgotten man, the forgotten woman, the 13 million more Americans on food stamps, 8 million more on poverty, lowest labor participation rate since the 70s, lowest home ownership rate in 51 years, worst recovery since the 40s, double took on more debt than all 43 presidents before him combined.

-And especially I see in January, significant construction job growth.
+And especially, I see in January, significant construction job growth.

-These These are just phenomenal statistics.
+These are just phenomenal statistics.

 By the way, I'm not the big Wall Street guy that says, oh, Wall Street is the best indicator, but you heard a lot about it when it went down in December.